Grades are available after classes end. See the calendar for specific dates.

 - EXT (extension of time) is an interim grade that may be requested by credit students who, due to extenuating circumstances that occur toward the end of the term, need additional time to submit a final assignment or a small amount of written work (one or two assignments—not a classroom final exam—after the course has ended).
 Instructors may approve or deny a request for an extension of time in accordance with their grading policies.
 Students who owe a major portion of the coursework should withdraw from the course rather than request an extension of time to complete the work after the end of the term.

 Deadlines for submitting work may differ for courses that do not follow the full academic calendar.
-Students who receive an extension of time do not retain access to the Harvard Libraries electronic resources after the term ends.
-However, students enrolled in distance courses continue to have access to video lectures until the extension-of-time deadline or their grade is changed, whichever occurs first.
+Students who receive an extension of time retain access to the Harvard Libraries electronic resources after the term ends.
+Students enrolled in distance courses also continue to have access to video lectures until the extension-of-time deadline or their grade is changed, whichever occurs first.

 - MU (make-up final exam) is an interim grade assigned to students whose appeals for a make-up final exam are approved.
 This notation is changed to a letter grade when the student takes the make-up exam.
 Students who do not take the make-up exam as scheduled are assigned an E for that exam.
 Access to video lectures is extended to the make-up exam date in each term for students whose appeals for make-up final exams are approved.